-The Audit Director notifies responsible management with an engagement letter between 7 and 14 days before an entrance conference is held or audit fieldwork begins.
+The Assistant Inspector General for Audit notifies responsible management with an engagement letter between 7 and 14 days before an entrance conference is held or audit fieldwork begins.
 The engagement letter presents: (1) the objectives of the audit; (2) the reason for the audit (Annual Risk-Based Audit Plan, Commissioners, etc.); (3) the estimated start date; (4) the location of the fieldwork; (5) any special resources needed by the audit team such as working space; (6) the name and telephone number of the primary contact from the Office of the Inspector General; and (7) a statement that the contact will arrange for an entrance conference.
 Typically, an engagement letter may not be provided for follow-up reviews, special reviews, or audits that require the auditor's presence not to be known in advance.

 This is a conference with responsible management (and provider's staff) and staff members for introduction of the audit team and to discuss: (1) the purpose, scope and principal features of the audit; (2) estimated time to complete the audit; (3) arrangements for space and access to records; (4) the management contact during the audit; and (5) any management request for audit coverage in other areas, or other concerns of management.
-The Audit Director or designee must be present at every entrance conference.
+The Assistant Inspector General for Audit or designee must be present at every entrance conference.